nens/brostar-api/README.md

-# BROStar API
+# BROSTAR API

+Aanleveren aan de Basis Registratie Ondergrond is niet altijd even makkelijk.
+Om het lever proces te vereenvoudigen, en zodat het wiel niet iedere keer opnieuw hoeft uitgevonden te worden.
+Op https://www.brostar.nl vind je de SaaS, met product informatie.
+Deze front-end geeft doormiddel van formulieren de mogelijkheid om zonder programmeer ervaring toch wijzigingen te doen in de BRO.

 ## Introduction

-BROStar is a data management product for the Dutch *Basis Registratie Ondergrond* (BRO).
+BROSTAR is a data management product for the Dutch *Basis Registratie Ondergrond* (BRO).
 The code for the backend is stored in this repository.
 It consists of an API for importing, storing, and delivering data.
 The backend is open source, and can be self-hosted.
 The frontend is developed and hosted by Nelen & Schuurmans.
 This is a web application created on top of the API, making the data management of BRO data very accessible.
 Interested?
 Contact [info@nelen-schuurmans.nl](mailto:info@nelen-schuurmans.nl).

 ## Project description